 Hacker hour, presented by USACS members every friday evening, lets students inform their classmates about APIs, Frameworks and popular cutting edge tools.
 Rutgers CS is now placing new graduates at Google and other top tier companies because we provide the critical theoretical background they need with their coursework as well as exposure to these modern techniques and tools.
 Hacker hour has become an indispensable part of the RU CS undergraduate experience and the USACS bunch is to be commended for this program.
 Hacker Hour happens at the CAVE on Friday evenings at 6pm.
 Come early, it gets crowded.

-The CAVE is a staffed facility and is open for students from 1pm to 11pm on Monday through Thursday and 3-11 on Sunday.
+The CAVE is a staffed facility and is open for students from 1pm to 11pm on Monday through Thursday, 1pm to 6pm on Fridays and 3-11 on Sunday.
 Always.

 Friends of the CAVE

 Every now and again people have kind words for the CAVE, check out the PR...